engineerDavid/ZoomAutomation/README.md

 # ZoomAutomation
-Used to use the terminal to load your next class zoom link in browser
+Used to load load your next class zoom link in browser and not struggle to find Zoom link.

 ## First step
 *You will need to change the classes dictonary to fit your schedule.